hres/cfg-classification-keycloak/scripts/ssl/README.md

 ## How to configure Apache ##

-Find the file 000-default.conf.
+1. Find the file 000-default.conf.
 In the xml node <VirtualHost *:80> add the following entry:

 Redirect / https://your-host-name-or-ip-here/

-Execute:
+2. Execute:

 sudo a2enmod ssl

-Find the file default-ssl.conf.
+3. Find the file default-ssl.conf.
 Configure the entries for SSLCertificateFile and SSLCertificateKeyFile

 e.g.  Place your certificate and key files in /etc/apache2/ssl/

+4. Excecute:

 sudo a2ensite default-ssl
 sudo service apache2 reload

 ## How to configure Tomcat for https ##